Catch a million dollars

 There’s arguably never been a better year to fish the Top End.

-The Daly River hit a new record flood level in 2026, even before Cyclone Narelle passed over the catchments.
+The Daly River hit a new record flood level in 2026, and that was even before Cyclone Narelle passed over the catchments.

-The famous Roper, Mary and Victoria barramundi rivers also flooded, and stayed high for an extended period.
+The famous Roper, Mary and Victoria barramundi rivers also flooded, and stayed up for an extended period.

-The Top End fishery responds to a big Wet.
-As waters settle, and for some time after, the fish are on like donkey kong.
+The Top End fishery loves a big Wet.
+As the floodwaters settle, and for some time after, the fishing is on like donkey kong.

 So start packing for your Top End visit.
-You’ll catch fish, and your tourist dollars will help the fishing parks, which were hit hard by the high waters.
+You’ll catch fish, and your tourist dollars will help the fishing parks, which were hit hard by the record deluge.

-Season 10 of Million Dollar Fish (MDF) saw 17 anglers land $210,000 in red-tagged barramundi across the NT, and the tags kept rolling in for the most recent Season 11.
+Season 10 of Million Dollar Fish (MDF) saw 17 anglers land $10K tags.

 The current edition covers all Australian states, including Tasmania, with incredible coverage of our northern fishing paradise – the Top End.